 The cost for prospective students to apply to Carroll College is $0.
 The school is free to apply to.

 What are the requirements for admission to Carroll College and what student information is used for admission decisions?

 Primary data source, U.S. Department of Education https://nces.ed.gov/collegenavigator/?id=180106 IPEDS survey data for Carroll College.

 45% of students submit their SAT scores to Carroll College.
 61% of applicants send their ACT scores when applying.

-78% of those who apply are granted admission to Carroll College.
-Admission competition is and the college has difficult admission standards.
+73% of those who apply are granted admission to Carroll College.
+Admission competition is low and the college has challenging admission standards.
 See if your grades and scores are good enough for admission.

 The middle 50% of addmitted applicants have SAT scores between 1090 and 1290.
 45% of students submit SAT scores when applying.
 See if your SAT score is good enough for admission.

 The middle 50% of addmitted applicants have ACT scores between 22 and 27.
 61% of students submit ACT scores when applying.
 See if your ACT score is good enough for admission.